 Armies of termites have created a surreal, tombstone-like field of giant termite mounds about 17 kilometres (10.6 miles) from the eastern boundary of the park.
 Marvel at the mounds, some of which are two metres (6 feet 7 inches) tall.
 Next, check out the Lost City, a collection of strange rock formations created through eons of erosion.
 It's an impressive sight but you'll need a 4WD to make it over the rough track.
 It's best to leave the driving to a local expert and sign up for a tour.
 AAT Kings has a great full-day tour of Litchfield with lunch provided, taking in the termite mounds, as well as Florence, Tolmer and Wangi falls.
 Adventure Tours offer multi-day trips that tick off the region's major attractions, including waterfalls and swimming holes.

 Cool down beside a waterfall

 Swim beneath the tumbling Florence Falls before enjoying a picnic lunch on the viewing platform alongside resident wildlife.
-Make time for the 1.5 kilometre (0.9 mile) Florence Creek Walk, which leads you to Buley Rockhole, a collection of natural spas and whirlpools.
-Further along you'll come to Tolmer Falls and 45 minute Tolmer Falls Walk.
-Be sure to also visit Wangi Falls, Litchfield's largest and most accessible waterfall, where you can have a swim before taking the one hour (return) Wangi Falls Walk through monsoon forest.
+Make time for the 1.5-kilometre (0.9-mile) Florence Creek Walk, which leads you to Buley Rockhole, a collection of natural spas and whirlpools.
+Further along you'll come to Tolmer falls and the 45-minute Tolmer Falls Walk.
+Be sure to also visit Wangi Falls, Litchfield's largest and most accessible waterfall, where you can have a swim before taking the one-hour (return) Wangi Falls Walk through monsoon forest.
 Viator and Indigofera Ecotours run day tours to the waterfalls out of Darwin.
-Indigofera's three day tour also includes the option of visiting Blyth Homestead and the Bamboo Creek Tin Mine ruins.
+Indigofera's three-day tour also includes the option of visiting Blyth Homestead and the Bamboo Creek Tin Mine ruins.